-Within the Company's supplier relationships, the Company seeks to manage its sourcing processes ethically, and to hold the Company, its suppliers, and its outsourcing manufacturers to high standards of behavior.
-This means that the Company is committed to working with its suppliers and outsourcing manufacturers to encourage responsible practices throughout the supply network.
-The Company continually works to strengthen its commitment to the responsible sourcing of conflict minerals, including by using the Company's purchasing power and relationships to influence its suppliers and outsourcing manufacturers, and evaluating the use of specific terms and conditions in certain supply agreements and purchase orders.
+Within the Company's supplier relationships, the Company seeks to manage its sourcing processes ethically and hold the Company, its suppliers, and its outsourcing manufacturers to a high standard of conduct.
+This means that the Company works with its suppliers and outsourcing manufacturers to promote responsible practices throughout its supply network.
+The Company continually works to strengthen its commitment to the responsible sourcing of conflict minerals by using the Company's purchasing power and relationships to influence its suppliers and outsourcing manufacturers, and evaluating the use of specific terms and conditions in certain supply agreements and purchase orders.
 For example, the Company includes in its purchase order form a request that the supplier declare that all products supplied to the Company do not contain Subject Minerals that originate from the Covered Countries and that the supplier does not use smelters that have not been validated to be conflict free.
-The Company has also required certifications from its suppliers and outsourcing manufacturers that they will adhere to the Company's conflict minerals policy and assist in its reporting requirements.
+The Company also requires certifications from its suppliers and outsourcing manufacturers that such suppliers and manufacturers will adhere to the Company's conflict minerals policy and assist in its reporting requirements.
 The Company expects to continue to refine, develop and implement specific terms, conditions and expectations with its suppliers and outsourcing manufacturers that require, among other matters, that no materials or components supplied or manufactured on behalf of the Company contain any conflict minerals that directly or indirectly finance any armed group that has been identified as a perpetrator of human rights abuses.